Alexhuszagh/BreezeStyleSheets/ISSUES.md

 ### Custom Style

 `QDial` cannot be customized via a stylesheet, which is a known bug in [QTBUG-1160](https://bugreports.qt.io/browse/QTBUG-1160).
 An example of how to style a `QDial` is available in [dial.py](/example/dial.py).
 This works out-of-the-box, and can be a drop-in replacement for `QDial`.

+# QMdiSubwindow

+### Title Bar Icons

+The tilebar icons (except for the menu icon) cannot be overridden in the stylesheet, which is a known bug in [QTBUG-1399](https://bugreports.qt.io/browse/QTBUG-1399).
+This bug has been present for ~15 years, so it is unlikely to be patched soon, if ever.
+For a working example on how to customize your own title bar, including icons, see [Title Bar Customization for QWindow](#title-bar-customization).

 # QSlider